jywu20/Notes/Computer Science/HPC/overview.md

 # Von Neumann architecture

-The von Neumann architecture can be seem as an instance of random-access machines.
+The von Neumann architecture can be seem as an instance of random-access machines (RAM).
 It contains a memory unit, a control unit, and an arithmetic/logic unit (ALU).
 Just like how a Turing machine works, the program is stored in the memory,